 B). a complete asshole amusing himself and disguised as a creative genius and gets people to talk about him no matter what

 C).
-Has absolutely no filter and has potentially has autism himself.
+Has absolutely no filter and has potentially is on the spectrum himself.
 Which would make sense if you have ever read any of his stories.
 This one is familiar to me.
 And also likely the thing he purportedly hates about said distant relative.

-After I got over the “I’m really angry and I don’t care if this is a schtick for ideas or even if he has autism himself” and the “Maybe famous writer will read my blog and I will change more of his perspective” and the “THIS FAMOUS WRITER MIGHT READ MY BLOG!”
+After I got over the “I’m really angry and I don’t care if this is a schtick for ideas or even if he has autism himself” the “THIS FAMOUS WRITER MIGHT READ MY BLOG!”
 HE’S GOING TO HATE IT!” (#humblebrag) I spat out Running Through Water.

 “I like that.
 It really captures what that’s like doesn’t it?” he said as I wondered if I just made him more uncomfortable than he made me.
 “Yes” I told him “both on the good days and the bad ones.
 Sometimes you are exhausted and get nowhere …..and sometimes it makes you weightless.”